 Check out the freezer aisle.

 This is where you can really save money on out of season produce.
 When specific fresh fruits and veggies are out of your price range, find a natural alternative in the frozen food section.
 This is an affordable way to still eat good fruits and veggies, even when they are out of season in your area.

-- 1-2 tablespoons Italian dressing (or plain olive oil)
+- 1 to 2 tablespoons Italian dressing, or plain olive oil

 - Salt & pepper, to taste

 - In a medium bowl, combine all the ingredients.
 Refrigerate for up to 3 days or pack inside a lunch box.